matthewwachter/td-shadertoy/README.md

 ![Screenshot1](images/screenshot1.JPG)

-There are a few differences in the way a glsl shader is written in Shadertoy vs TouchDesigner.
-The shadertoyConverter component requests the json object from the API, modifies the shader's code, generates the samplers, and routes them to their respective destinations.

 ## shadertoyConverter
+- Requests the json object from the API
+- Modifies the shader code
+- Generates and routes the samplers

 ![Screenshot3](images/screenshot3.JPG)

 - **API Key**